-During 2000, Products Corporation made payments of \$0.2 million to Ms. Ellen Barkin (spouse of Mr. Perelman) under an agreement pursuant to which she provided voiceover services for certain of the Company's advertisements.
+During 2001, Products Corporation made payments of \$0.3 million to Ms. Ellen Barkin (spouse of Mr. Perelman) under an agreement pursuant to which she provided voiceover services for certain of the Company's advertisements, which payments were competitive with industry rates for similarly situated talent.